Kevin Pietersen: Derailment in India

 Pietersen continued to lead the team during a 5–0 defeat to India in ODI matches; the series was supposed to consist of seven matches, but was abandoned after the fifth due to the 2008 Mumbai attacks.
 Pietersen however had a decent series with the bat hitting a quick 63 in the first match and 111 not out in the fifth match.
 Pietersen's men returned to England before resuming the tour amid unprecedented security, to play a two-Test series.
 Pietersen was highly vocal in regards to the resumption of the tour, citing a need to stand up to terrorism.
 He had an aggregate of 5 runs in 2 innings in the first test being dismissed by Yuvraj Singh in the second innings which showed Pietersen's struggles against Yuvraj from the ODI series carried on.
-England were defeated in the first, however the team recovered to draw the second with Pietersen scoring 144.
+England were defeated in the first, but recovered to draw the second with Pietersen scoring 144.

 In January 2009, following England's losses in India, the media reported that Pietersen had asked the England and Wales Cricket Board (ECB) to hold emergency meetings to discuss Moores' coaching role with the team.
 Days later, Pietersen made remarks to the media about there being an 'unhealthy situation' that needed to be resolved in the England camp.
 The media speculated that Moores would shortly be replaced if there was a Pietersen–Moores rift.
 Moores and Pietersen were believed to be in disagreement on several issues, including the team's training regimen, and the possible selection of former England captain Michael Vaughan for the upcoming tour of the West Indies.
 On 7 January 2009, Moores was removed as England's coach by the ECB, and Pietersen unexpectedly resigned as captain.
 In the immediate aftermath of Pietersen's resignation, several commentators connected with English cricket indicated that they believed that Pietersen had miscalculated by openly advocating for the removal of Moores, particularly in making their dispute public.
 In an interview several days after his resignation, Pietersen revealed that he had not intended to resign as captain, but was told by ECB officials that he was resigning.
 Dennis Amiss, the vice-chairman of the ECB, went on record backing up Pietersen in his statement that the story of the rift with Moores had not been leaked to the media by him, saying, "We don't believe Kevin Pietersen leaked the information, we understand his frustration at it being leaked by other parties."
 Pietersen was captain for three Test matches, and 10 One Day International matches.
 It was announced that Andrew Strauss would take over the captaincy.